-Eventually we will add functionality to deal with the creation of non-rectangular regions and with multi-plane masks.
+BETA ALERT: Eventually we will add functionality to deal with the creation of non-rectangular regions and with multi-plane masks.
+There is also no cleanbox='interactive' version currently available.
+You have to run clean with cleanbox='interactive' to generate a mask graphically.